vala-lang/vala-docs/docs/tutorials/programming-language/main/04-00-advanced-features/04-04-collections.md

 Implementing: Iterable\<Entry\<K,V\>\>, Map\<K,V\>

 A 1:1 map from elements of type `K` to elements of type `V`.
-The mapping is made by computing a hash value for each key - this can be customised by providing pointers to functions for hashing and testing equality of keys in specific ways.
+The mapping is made by computing a hash value for each key - this can be customized by providing pointers to functions for hashing and testing equality of keys in specific ways.